Charleso19/stickee_developer_challenge/README.md

 The solution to the Stickee Developer Challenge can be run on an online environment here: www.jdoodle.com/ia/5J3

 ### JDoodle Notes
  - The source code within the files at JDoodle may take a few seconds to load.
+(This seems especially so for the WallyWidgetsConsoleTests.java file).
  - To run a class in JDoodle (either the WallyWidgetsConsoleTests.java or WallyWidgets.java file), mark the class as a 'Start File' via the horizontal burger menu, and click execute.